dxania/News_Command_line_interface/README.md

 A command line interface that consumes a news API.

 ## Features
-User is offered a list of four news sources.
+1. A user is offered a list of four news sources.
-User is able to make a choice of a preferred news source.
+2. The user is able to make a choice of a preferred news source.
-User gets back a list of the top 10 headlines from the preferred source.
+3. The user gets back a list of the top 10 headlines from the preferred source.
 A news headline contains a title, description and a url in case the user needs to follow up on the news story.

 ## Getting started
 These instructions will get you a copy of the program on your local machine for development and testing purposes